Why do an Internship?

 - Help build your network of connections-Employers love to hire from within!

 - You may also want to consider an REU (Research Experience for Undergraduates).
-See the REU Overview PowerPoint.
+To learn more see the REU Overview PowerPoint.

-- An internship is not the same thing as co-op
+- An internship is not the same thing as a co-op

 - While some internships are paid, many are not

 - Internships tend to be flexible with a student’s schedule

 - Internships can be part‐time or full‐time (8‐40 hours per week)

 - Internships generally last from 6 weeks to 4 months, and may take place during the summer or academic semester

 Click below to check upcoming Internship Search Workshops

 - Academic credit for an internship is available for undergraduate day students when it is required by an employer.
 Email us for details at email@example.com.